blaster151/TypeScript/DERIVABLE_INSTANCES.md

   eq?: boolean;
   ord?: boolean;
   show?: boolean;
-  customMap?: <A, B>(fa: any, f: (a: A) => B) => any;
+  usage?: any; // Optional: usage bound for the type customMap?: <A, B>(fa: any, f: (a: A) => B) => any;
   customChain?: <A, B>(fa: any, f: (a: A) => any) => any;
   customBimap?: <A, B, C, D>(fab: any, f: (a: A) => C, g: (b: B) => D) => any;